 1. Reading Journal (10 entries x 3% each = 30%).
 Throughout the course students are asked to individually write and submit journal entries about readings assigned for each class.
 The purpose of this assignment is to help students deepen their critical thinking, self-reflection, and writing skills.
 It also ensures that students complete readings which is essential for generative class discussions and collective learning.
 In their journals, students may discuss readings as a whole or focus on specific parts that stand out for them.
 There is no need nor expectation to read or reference other works beyond the specific reading for that week.
-Students are asked to minimize summarizing the reading and focus on critiquing it.
-The following questions are provided as examples of what reflections can focus on (of course, students may wish to address other questions in their individual reflections): What is the author(s) purpose?
+Students are asked to minimize summarizing a reading and focus on critiquing it.
+The following questions are provided as examples of what reflections can focus on (students are free to address other questions in their individual reflections): What is the author(s) purpose?
 What claims does the author make?
 Do you find the claims persuasive?
 What is the author's primary method of persuading the audience?
 What have you learned from this reading?
 What have you learned?
 What questions does this reading raise for you?
 What issues or considerations are addressed or overlooked in the text?
 What puzzles or confuses you from the reading?
 If you find a claim interesting, why was it interesting?
 If you (dis)agree with a claim, why?

 Each entry should be 1 double-spaced page (APA style, 7th ed., no need for title page) and submitted via Dropbox on the day of the class (by 11:30am, Thursdays).
 There are 10 weeks of readings and thus 10 journal entries.
 Students can miss 2 weeks of readings and journaling.
 As long as students submit an entry on time (prior to class), they get 3% for that week.
 The assignment is intentionally graded as pass/fail (3% if submitted or 0% if not submitted) to encourage students to develop themselves as thinkers and writers without experiencing the instructor's evaluative "gaze."
-However, if desired, students can request that the instructor review their journal entries and offer some informal feedback (e.g., on writing, argumentation, depth of reflection).
-For the APA style (7th ed.) consult this resource:
+However, if desired, students can request that the instructor reviews their journal entries and offers feedback (e.g., on writing, argumentation, depth of reflection).
+For the APA style (7th ed.), consult this resource: https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide /apa_changes_7th_edition.html

-https://owl.purdue.edu/owl/research and citation/apa style/apa formatting and styl e guide/apa changes 7th edition.html

-2. Family Theory Presentation (30%, 1 hour 15 min, date TBD).
+2. Family Theory Presentation (30%, 60 min, date TBD).
 The study of Family Relations and Human Development is informed by many different theoretical approaches and perspectives.
-Students will work individually to select a specific family theory and teach the class about that particular theoretical approach or perspective.
+Students will work individually to select a specific family theory and teach the class about that perspective.
 The assignment is designed to provide an opportunity for students to delve into one theoretical perspective in detail, while also learning from each other about a broader range of theories.
 Students are encouraged to adapt this assignment to their own interests, preferences, and style.
 In addition to summarizing a theory, students are expected to identify and discuss critiques of each theory.
 Students can choose to present in any format they like (e.g., traditional academic presentation using PowerPoint, poetry, interpretive dance, experiential activities, class discussion).
-The key aim is to effectively teach the class about a theory.
+The aim is to effectively teach the class about a theory.
 Students are expected to properly cite others' work using APA style (7th ed.).
-Students are welcome to discuss their ideas and plans for the presentation with the instructor to get feedback.
-Peer feedback will be elicited via Qualtrics survey and shared with presenters.
-By Sept 28, students are asked to send 1 reading published peer-reviewed critique of their theory (last 10 years).
-This reading will be added to the list of required readings.
-The grading rubric can be found in CourseLink.
+Presenters are welcome to discuss their ideas and plans for the presentation with the instructor to get feedback.
+The grading rubric can be found online (CourseLink).